 - Does your FLF get direct sun, but you’ve had extreme hot weather recently?
 These plants can still get burnt if they’re not used to extreme sun.
 After a heatwave of 38C (100F), my outdoor Fiddle unfortunately got some sunburn from the extreme rays.

 - Are the brown spots in areas that get direct sun?
 Sunburn will not occur on leaves that are hidden below other leaves.
 This is a good way to be sure sunburn is the cause.
 It will usually occur on higher leaves or areas that see the sun.

 Fiddle Leaf Fig brown spots caused from under watering generally happen because the plant is too dry.
-Under watering brown spots are crispy, light brown and will generally start at the leaf’s outer edges and work its way in, depending on whether the situation has been fixed or not.
+Under watering brown spots are crispy, light brown and will generally start at the leaf’s outer edges and work their way in, depending on whether the situation has been fixed or not.
 The leaves will often droop from lack of water.

 How to Identify an under watered FLF:

 - Are you fully saturating your plant when you water?
 Unfortunately, a lot of under watering occurs from only giving FLFs a small amount of water, or x-amount of ‘cups’.
 Remember the entire root ball should be saturated every time you water.
 If you’re unsure of your watering method & schedule, a reliable moisture meter can help automate this for you.

 - Has it been longer than two weeks since you last watered?
 How often you water your FLF will depend on a range of environmental conditions, however they will generally mostly dry out within a couple of weeks.